 • readonly() evaluates to TRUE when the field is marked as readonly.
-For example, select ".xset.xuid" where not readonly ("com.example.name")
+For example, select ".xset.xuid" where readonly("com.example.flag")

-'''

-select ".xset.xuid" where readonly("com.example.flag"")
+select ".xset.xuid" where not readonly("com.example.name")

-'''

 binding() evaluates to TRUE when the field is marked as binding.
-For example, select ".xset.xuid" where not binding("com.example.subject")
+For example, select ".xset.xuid" where binding("com.example.case id")

-'''

-select ".xset.xuid" where binding("com.example.case_id")
+select ".xset.xuid" where not binding("com.example.subject")

-'''

 length() returns the length, in bytes, of the named field.
 This function is more useful for streams, but is also defined for properties.
 The length() function used on property fields returns the length as defined in Table 5, "stypes".
 The result of length() on a stream being updated is unspecified.
-For example,

-'''

-select ".xset.xuid" where length("com.example.data") > 1024
+For example, select ".xset.xuid" where length("com.example.data") > 1024 not negates the Boolean expression.
+For example, where not binding ("com.example.property")

-'''